darklang/dark/docs/production/events.md

 ## Scheduling rules

 Code in `EventQueue.fs`.
 Allows a user to pause a queue, or allows an admin to lock a queue for operational purposes.

 ## Scheduling

 Code in `queue-scheduler/src/lib.rs`.

 Every second, finds `status=new` with `delay_until` reached, so long as there's no `block` or `pause` in this handler's `scheduling_rules`.
+Then it sets it to `status=scheduled`, which the queueworker searches for.

 ## Event Lifecycle